Writing a reverse proxy/loadbalancer from the ground up in C, part 2: handling multiple connections with epoll

 That sounds like the kind of problem threads, or even cooperating processes, were made for.
 That's a valid solution, and was the normal way of doing it for a long time.
 But that's changed (at least in part).
 To see why, think about what would happen on a very busy server, handling hundreds or thousands of concurrent connections.
 You'd have hundreds or thousands of threads or processes -- which isn't a huge deal in and of itself, but they'd all be spending most of their time just sitting there using up memory while they were waiting for data to come in.
 Processes, or even threads, consume a non-trivial amount of machine resources at that kind of scale, and while there's still a place for them, they're an inefficient way to do this kind of work.

-A very popular metaphor for network servers like this these days is to use non-blocking IO.
+A very popular option for network servers like this these days is to use non-blocking IO.
 It's a bit of a misnomer, but there's logic behind it.
 The theory is that instead of having your "read from the backend server" or "wait for an incoming connection" call just sit there and not return until something's available, it doesn't block at all -- if there's nothing there to return, it just returns a code saying "nothing for you right now".

-Now obviously, you can't write your code so that it's constantly running through a list of the things you're waiting for saying "anything there for me yet?" because that would suck up CPU cycles to no real benefit.
+Now obviously, you shouldn't write your code so that it's constantly running through a list of the things you're waiting for saying "anything there for me yet?" because that would suck up CPU cycles to no real benefit.
 So what the non-blocking model does in practice is provide you with a way to register a whole bunch of things you're interested in, and then gives you a blocking (told you it was a misnomer) function that basically says "let me know as soon as there's anything interesting happening on any of these".
 The "things" that you're waiting for stuff on are file descriptors.
 So the previous loop could be rewritten using this model to look something like this:

 add the "incoming client connection" file descriptor to the list of things I'm interested in